awauthier/GettingAndCleaningData/README.md

 To be able to replay the analysis file, run the run_analysis.R script in the root directory of the data extracted from the original zip file (where the files activity_label.txt and the features.txt files are located).

-Check the CodeBook.md file for the description of the run_analysis.R script.
+Check the CodeBook.md file for the complete description of the run_analysis.R script.